-A T-shirt offers better protection from heat stroke than a sleeveless shirt, but it is of course an individual matter.
-In any case, we recommend the use of sunscreen with high protection.
+A t-shirt offers better protection from heat stroke than a sleeveless shirt, but it is of course an personal choice.
+In all cases, we highly recommend the use of sunscreen with high protection and a cap.

-A cap is also recommended.
-There are no restrictions to clothing and women and men alike can run in shorts, tights, tank tops etc.
+There are no clothing restrictions, so women and men alike can run in shorts, tights, tank tops etc.

 For information on the route, start and finish lines, drinks stations and other course-related information, look at the course map.

 All runners have 7 hours to complete the race.
 Runners still on the route after the cut-off time will be picked up by a race official or medical car and driven back to the finish area.